oxylabs/amazon-scraper/README.md

 [![](https://dcbadge.vercel.app/api/server/eWsVUJrnG5)](https://discord.gg/GbxmdGhZjq)

-Oxylabs' [Amazon Scraper API](https://oxy.yt/Xahk) allows users to easily scrape publicly-available data from any page on Amazon, such as reviews, pricing, product information and more.
-If you're interested in testing out this powerful tool, you can [**sign up for a free trial on the Oxylabs website.**](https://oxylabs.io/products/scraper-api/ecommerce/amazon?utm_source=git-internal&utm_medium=github&utm_campaign=repo&utm_content=oxylabs/amazon-scraper)
+You can use Oxylabs Amazon Scraper API to get publicly-available data from any page on Amazon (reviews, pricing, product information, etc.) To access the tool, you'll need a paid subscription or you may get a **7-day free trial** – claim it [here](https://oxy.yt/Xahk).
+Once you have an active plan,

+Below you'll find a tutorial on using the API to extract public Amazon data.

 ### Overview

-Below is a quick overview of all the available data `source` values we support with Amazon.
+Here is a quick overview of all the available data `source` values we support with Amazon:

 | Source               | Description                                                  | Structured data     |
 | -------------------- | ------------------------------------------------------------ | ------------------- |